BendJohn/BotRacing/DEVELOPMENT.md

 Created a conditional bot, that will try to move in places where it won't die..<br/>
 ##### ToDo <br/>
 Problems:
-1. The program still moves the bot after it "dies" -- waste of space..<br/>
+1. The program still moves the bot after it "dies" -- waste of space.<br/>
-2. Need to get started on another bot and hopefully finish visuals by next code review.
+2. The shouldDelete function is a little wack.